MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 ## Logs

-You can also check the application logs and NPS logs for events that can indicate when and were an issue is happening.
+You can also check the application logs and NPS logs for events that can indicate when and where an issue is happening.

 ### Application logs

-The application logs on client machines record most higher-level details of VPN connection events.
+The application logs on client machines record higher-level details of VPN connection events.

 When you're troubleshooting Always On VPN, look for events labeled *RasClient*.
 All error messages return the error code at the end of the message.
 [Error codes](#error-codes) lists some of the more common error codes related to Always On VPN.
 For a full list of error codes, see [Routing and Remote Access Error Codes](/windows/win32/rras/routing-and-remote-access-error-codes).

 ### NPS logs

 NPS creates and stores the NPS accounting logs.
-By default, logs are stored in %SYSTEMROOT%\\System32\\Logfiles\\ in a file named `IN<date of log creation>.txt`.
+By default, logs are stored in **%SYSTEMROOT%\\System32\\Logfiles\\** in a file named `IN<date of log creation>.txt`.

 By default, these logs are in comma-separated values format, but they don't include a heading row.
 The following code block contains the heading row: